eyalbd2/Deep_RL_Course/README.md

 ## Getting Started

 - [ ] install and arrange an environment that meets the prerequisites (use below subsection)
-- [ ] we recommand installing pycharm and using it to further use the code
+- [ ] we recommend installing pycharm and using it to further use the code
 - [ ] clone this directory to your computer
-- [ ] you can use test codes to demonstrate the agent behavior per each task
+- [ ] you can use test codes to demonstrate the agent behavior per task
 - [ ] use training codes to train the agent by yourself changing hyper parameters as you please

 ### Prerequisites